SP-cloudjourney/My-AWS-Learning-Guide/docs/iam.md

 - Enable multi-factor authentication for this user, just as you did with the root account
 - Do not share your IAM credentials with anyone else
 - Only use the root account when absolutely necessary

-### The Principle of Least Privilege

-When assigning permissions in IAM, it is considered best practice to follow the principle of least privilege.
-This means giving users only the permissions they need to complete their tasks, and nothing more.

-For example, if someone only needs to view files in S3, you should assign a read-only policy for S3 rather than full administrative access.
-By limiting what each user can do, you reduce the risk of mistakes or security issues if an account is ever compromised.

-In this guide, we are using an administrator user for simplicity, but it is important to be aware that in real environments, permissions should always be kept to the minimum necessary.

 ## What We Will Use Going Forward